 The fundamental key to running a profitable bakery is to sell your products at the correct price.
 If you use my bakery costing plan you’ll learn how to include all of your expenses in your cost price and base your selling price on how many products you are planning to sell.

-Aside from making the baked goods, it requires a hard skill set including the ability to sell, negotiate, control costs, and (perhaps) manage a team.
-If you believe you have those skills then starting a bakery business is possible.
+Aside from making the baked goods, it requires a complex skill set including the ability to sell, negotiate, control costs, and (perhaps) manage a team.
+If you believe you have those skills, starting a bakery business could be an exciting option.

-£5000 is the minimum budget to buy an oven, work surfaces, utensils, a small dough mixer and necessary costs to make an area suitable to produce food hygienically.
+£5000 is the minimum budget to buy an oven, work surfaces, utensils, a small dough mixer and the necessary costs to make an area suitable to produce food hygienically.
 Don’t forget to include a portion of your budget for storage devices and enough ingredients to get started.

-Lastly, it can take a while until you build your sales up high enough for you to generate a profit.
+Lastly, it can take a while until you build your sales up high enough to generate a profit.
 As mentioned earlier you might also invest in equipment or staff to meet production demands.
 This can offset your profit until your team and equipment become established.

-You will probably need to have sufficient funds to support yourself during the first year of a bakery business.
-Whilst this is not essential in a solo-run micro-bakery, it is going to be a challenge if you plan to have staff in your first year.
+You will need funds to support yourself during the first year of a bakery business.
+Whilst this is not essential in a solo-run micro-bakery, it will be a challenge if you plan to have staff in your first year.

 Because of the overhead expenses involved in running a bakery, it is important that you plan well before you launch.
 Know your products, suppliers, your pricing, how you will deliver your products and plans for expansion.

 As long as you can keep your costs in line with your budget and offer a great collection of bakery products, you have the best chance of success!

 I’ve shared many of the considerations you should take into account when starting a bakery business.
-In summary to the question, “Is a bakery business profitable?” is: Yes, a bakery can be profitable, but it takes forward planning and constant business management to achieve.
+In summary to the question, “Is a bakery business profitable?”
+Yes, a bakery can be profitable, but it takes forward planning and ongoing business management to achieve.
 Will it be worth working towards doing what you love for a living?
 Absolutely!